Matías Marín

-Matías Nicolás Marín Vega (born 29 December 1999) is a professional footballer who plays as a midfielder for Chilean club O'Higgins.
+Matías Nicolás Marín Vega (born 19 December 1999) is a professional footballer who plays as a midfielder for Unión Española on loan from Argentine club Belgrano.

 Club career

 He joined Santiago Wanderers Youth Team at the age of 11.
 He signed his first professional contract on June 30, 2018, but he had made his official debut in the 2018 Primera B match against Cobreloa on June 3.
 Along with Santiago Wanderers, he got promotion to Chilean Primera División after becoming 2019 Primera B champion.

+After playing for O'Higgins in 2022–23, Marín moved to Argentine Primera División side Belgrano in the second half of 2023.
+In January 2025, he was loaned out to Unión Española for a year.

 International career

 In 2015, he represented Chile U17 in some friendly matches and Chile U20 at the 2019 South American U-20 Championship, making three appearances.